alex/what-happens-when/README.rst

 enter?"

 Except instead of the usual story, we're going to try to answer this question in as much detail as possible.
-No skipping out on anything.
+No skipping out on anything\*.

 This is a collaborative process, so dig in and try to help out!
 There's tons of details missing, just waiting for you to add them!
 So send us a pull request,